 If you get the error message "Display driver stopped responding and has recovered", you can use this workaround from Microsoft.
 This fix is applicable to Windows 10 as well.

 Hand-placed analytical occluders help get sharper and more detailed occlusion in some places where voxel resolution is not enough.
-Also analytical occluders can be moved or created in game dynamically (for example for opening doors or small house built by player in the game)
+Also analytical occluders can be moved or created in game dynamically (for example for opening doors or small house built by the player in the game).

 Enable it using the Analytical Occluders checkbox in the Environment Editor.